DogcraftNet/DogcraftPlugins/Dogcraft-Homes.md

 1. **Warmup countdown** — configurable duration (default 5 seconds), shown in the action bar
 2. **Portal construction** — a 5-wide × 5-tall visual portal frame appears around the player (client-side only, no actual blocks placed)
    - Frame: Crying Obsidian (configurable)
-   - Interior: Randomly cycling blue, light blue, and cyan stained glass panes that shimmer and change color
+   - **Home teleports (blue theme):** Randomly cycling blue, light blue, and cyan stained glass panes
+   - **TPA teleports (purple theme):** Randomly cycling purple, magenta, and pink stained glass panes
-   - Double helix spiral particles spin around the player
+   - Double helix spiral particles spin around the player (color matches the theme)
    - If portal visual is disabled: particle-only fallback with colored dust
    - Only the teleporting player can see the portal — other players are unaffected
 3. **Movement check** — moving more than 0.5 blocks during warmup cancels the teleport
 4. **Teleport** — fade-out screen effect, teleport, fade-in with arrival sound and particles
 5. **Portal cleanup** — the fake blocks are removed from the player's view after teleport

-**Bypass:** Players with `dogcrafthome.teleport.bypass` skip the warmup entirely.
+**Bypass:** Players with `dogcrafthome.teleport.bypass` skip both the warmup and cooldown.

+**Cooldown:** After teleporting, players must wait a configurable number of seconds (`CooldownSeconds`) before teleporting again.
+This applies to **all** teleport commands including admin commands (`/tp`, `/tphere`, etc.) — moderators with admin permissions but without the bypass permission will still be subject to cooldowns.

+### Last Location Tracking (/back)

+Every teleport saves the player's current location before moving them.
+This powers the `/back` command.

+**What triggers a save:**
+- All DogcraftHomes teleports: home teleports, TPA, admin `/tp`, `/tppos`, `/tphere` (saves the target's location), cross-server arrivals
+- External teleports detected via `PlayerTeleportEvent` — covers other plugins and vanilla commands.
+Tracked causes:
+  - `COMMAND` — vanilla `/tp`, other plugins' commands
+  - `PLUGIN` — programmatic teleports by other plugins
+  - `SPECTATE` — spectator mode teleport to an entity
+  - `UNKNOWN` — catch-all for unclassified teleports

+**How it avoids duplicates:**
+- DogcraftHomes teleports save the location directly in `TeleportService` before executing
+- The `PlayerTeleportEvent` listener runs at `MONITOR` priority and skips players that are in an active DogcraftHomes teleport sequence, so the same teleport isn't recorded twice
+- Trivial teleports (less than 1 block distance, e.g. look-direction changes) are ignored

+**Storage:**
+- **In-memory:** `ConcurrentHashMap` for fast same-server lookups
+- **Redis:** Stored as `dogcrafthomes:lastloc:{uuid}` with a 24-hour TTL for cross-server persistence
+- On disconnect, the local cache entry is cleared but the Redis entry remains — so `/back` works after reconnecting or switching servers

 ### Cross-Server Teleporting

 With `Bungee: true` and a Velocity proxy:

+**Primary flow (Redis):**

 1. Player runs `/home <name>` for a home on another server
-2. Plugin sends a plugin message to the proxy with the home ID
+2. Paper backend publishes a **transfer request** to Redis (`dogcrafthomes:transfer`)
-3. Proxy transfers the player to the target server
+3. Velocity proxy receives the request, finds the player, and transfers them to the target server
+4. Velocity publishes an **arrival notification** to Redis (`dogcrafthomes:teleport`)
-4. Target server receives the arrival notification
-5. Player is teleported to the home coordinates on join
+5. Target Paper server receives the arrival, looks up the home, and teleports the player on join

+**Fallback flow (plugin messages):**

+If Redis is unavailable, the same flow happens via Velocity plugin messages on the `dogcrafthome:channel` channel.
+This fallback requires at least one player connected to the target server to deliver the message.

-The `ServerName` in config must match the server name in your Velocity `velocity.toml`.
+**Important:** The `ServerName` in each Paper server's `config.yml` must **exactly match** the server name in your Velocity `velocity.toml`.

+### Vanish Integration

+DogcraftHomes integrates with vanish plugins that broadcast state on the `dogcraft:vanish` channel.
+When a player vanishes or unvanishes:

+1. The vanish plugin sends a message to Velocity on `dogcraft:vanish`
+2. Velocity receives it and relays the state to all Paper backends:
+   - **Primary:** publishes to Redis channel `dogcrafthomes:vanish`
+   - **Fallback:** sends via plugin message on `dogcrafthome:channel` (subchannel `vanish`)
+3. Each Paper server updates its in-memory vanish state

+**What vanish suppresses:**
+- Portal frame and glass pane visuals (only the vanished player sees their own portal)
+- Double helix spiral particles — sent only to the vanished player, not visible to others
+- Departure and arrival sound effects — played only for the vanished player
+- All teleport-related particle effects use `player.spawnParticle()` instead of `world.spawnParticle()` when vanished

 ---